dkvilo/dk_edit/README.md

 </div>
 <br />

-## !!!
-The current version of the editor only works on X11.
-There is ongoing work to support Wayland. !!!

 This is my personal text editor, which I use to build pretty much everything.
 The editor is tailored to my personal needs, so it's needless to say that **most** of the features are opinionated.

 The editor is primarily meant for use with C and C++.
 It has built-in support for `clang-format`, but no LSP or autocomplete tools.